alan-de-windt/SDRSharpController/README.md

   <tr>
     <td>set_audio_gain</td>
     <td>Integer between -60 and 20</td>
     <td>Sets SDRSharp to the audio gain / volume level received.
-If an out-of-range value has been received it will ignore the command.</td>
+If an out-of-bounds value has been received then it will ignore the command.</td>
   </tr>
   <tr>
     <td>adjust_audio_gain</td>